Brush up on your spelling, punctuation and grammar with this free ebook.

 The proofreader usually works in Microsoft Word, marking up the manuscript using the Track Changes feature.
 By arrangement, the proofreader can also work with paper proofs, or on a PDF document.

 Please note: Proofreading does not involve improving the writing style in any way, so the proofreader will not edit the writing.
 That's the job of a copy editor.
-In addition, The Book Specialist proofreading service does not involve working on formatting beyond the basics (we're writers and editors, not designers).
+In addition, The Book Specialist proofreading service does not involve working on formatting beyond the basics (we're editors, not designers).

 BOOK PROOFREADING TERMS